thibautvdv/smoltcp/README.md

   * Cached ARP entries expire after one minute.
   * 802.3 frames and 802.1Q are **not** supported.
   * Jumbo frames are **not** supported.

+#### IEEE802.15.4
+  * Only support for IEEE802.15.4 data frames (others are dropped).
+  * Frames with PAN ID other than the one set by the user or BROADCAST are dropped.
+  * Basic support for 6LoWPAN_IPHC and 6LoWPAN_NHC (ICMPv6 and UDP tested) [RFC 6282](https://datatracker.ietf.org/doc/html/rfc6282).

 ### IP layer